Effects of azimuth-symmetric acceptance cutoffs on the measured asymmetry in unpolarized Drell-Yan fixed target experiments: Discussion

-Summarizing, we have shown that a forward dead cone in the laboratory frame, in a fixed target unpolarized Drell-Yan experiment in an intermediate energy range, seriously distortes a measurement of the Lam-Tung-style lepton asymmetry.
-This does not seem to be a problem when considering the results of past experiments.
-It could be a more serious problem for future experiments aiming at much smaller error bars than in the past.
-The most obvious and model-independent technique to overcome this problem is to artificially reduce the acceptance in terms of Collins-Soper frame variables, but this has a relevant cost in terms of final available statistics.
+We have shown that a forward dead cone in the laboratory frame seriously affects a measurement of a Lam-Tung-style lepton asymmetry.
+This could be a problem for experiments aiming at reducing the relative errors on the $\nu$-parameter to less than 20 \% in a broad $x$-range, in particular when the values of this parameter are needed as an input to extract Transversity from a single-spin Drell-Yan experiment.